guillaumegtr/shopify-webdev-challenge/README.md

-# The Shoppies
+# The Shoppies 🎥

-Front-end internship challenge for Shopify's Internship (Fall 2021).
+Front-end challenge for Shopify's Internship (Fall 2021)

 ---